Trespasser (video game): Fan community

-Although Trespasser was a critical and commercial failure, substantial amateur interest in the game persisted for years, coalescing into online fan communities such as the Trespasser Hacking Society and Trespasser Secrets, both now defunct, and TresCom, which remains active as of May 2021.
+Although Trespasser was a critical and commercial failure, substantial amateur interest in the game persisted for years, coalescing into online fan communities such as the Trespasser Hacking Society and Trespasser Secrets, both now defunct, and TresCom, which remains active as of 2025.
 Members of these communities developed fan-made software to examine, preview, and eventually edit Trespasser, such as the TresEd level editor.
 The fan community was also able to acquire the original source code to create modifications and unofficial patches.
 For example, Trespasser CE allows players to play the original Trespasser game at higher resolutions and frame rates without experiencing crashes.
 In 2014, based on this available source code, a code review was done by Fabien Sanglard which revealed several design aspects of the game.

 Legacy

 Despite lackluster reviews, Trespasser went on to influence game developers who were interested in the game's ideas and flawed but innovative mechanics.
 The game's unique control scheme inspired at least two indie titles, Surgeon Simulator 2013 and the original Octodad, whose developers have referred to Trespasser as a source of inspiration.
 Trespasser's outdoor level design also partly inspired the use of outdoor environments in level design for FPS games such as Halo: Combat Evolved and the Far Cry series.
 Id Software cofounder John Carmack also cited Trespasser's use of voiceover narration for storytelling as one inspiration for Doom 3 eschewing cutscenes in favor of audio logs for its storytelling.

 Despite its failures, Trespasser is generally recognized as the first game to incorporate a full physics engine.
 Gabe Newell cited Trespasser as influential to Half-Life 2s physics, though its failure caused him and the rest of Valve to worry about the potential for negative comparisons between the two.
 In September 2019, Trespasser was spotlighted in the 172nd episode of the webseries Angry Video Game Nerd, with Seamus Blackley making a guest appearance to discuss the game's development.

-Around 2012, as Steven Spielberg was preparing to revive the Jurassic Park franchise, he contacted Blackley to prepare concepts for a new video game and sequel to Trespasser.
-Blackley developed a game concept titled Jurassic World, in which the dinosaurs from Isla Sorna escaped and forced humans to reevaluate their place in the world.
-Due to a management change at Universal Pictures, the game project was cancelled and Blackley turned the assets over to Frank Marshall, who produced the 2015 film Jurassic World.
+Around 2012, as Steven Spielberg was preparing to revive the Jurassic Park franchise, he contacted Blackley about making a new Trespasser game.
+Blackley developed a concept titled Jurassic World, in which the dinosaurs from Isla Sorna escaped and forced humans to reevaluate their place in the world.
+The game would focus on Billy Brennan, a character in the 2001 film Jurassic Park III.
+Having been hired to prevent further escapes, Brennan would travel to the island and eventually become allies with a pack of raptors.
+Due to a management change at Universal Pictures, the project was cancelled and Blackley turned the assets over to Frank Marshall, who produced the 2015 film Jurassic World.